ylogx/configparser2/configparser2.rst

 * ``parser.get(section, option, **kwargs)`` - the second argument is **not** a fallback value.
-Note however that the section-level ``get()`` methods are compatible both with the mapping protocol and the classic configparser API.
+Note however that the section-level ``get()`` methods are compatible both with the mapping protocol and the classic configparser2 API.

 * ``parser.items()`` is compatible with the mapping protocol (returns a list of *section_name*, *section_proxy* pairs including the DEFAULTSECT).
 However,